slingr-stack/http-service/README.md

 - `url`: the full URL of the request, like `https://app.slingrs.io/prod/svc/http`.
 - `encoding`: encoding of the request, like `UTF-8`.

-Keep in mind that the service will just respond with `200` status code with `ok` as the body and you won't be able to provide a custom response.
+Keep in mind that the service will just respond with `200` status code with `ok` as the body, and you won't be able to provide a custom response.

 ### Sync Webhooks

-This work exactly the same as the regular webhooks with the only difference that you can return the response from the listener that process the webhook.
+This works exactly the same as the regular webhooks with the only difference that you can return the response from the listener that process the webhook.
 For example, the listener could be like
 this: